geobtaa/harvester-api/README.md

 ---

-## ⚙Status
+## Status

 This is an **early proof of concept** to demonstrate the integration of our metadata harvesting workflows with a modern API stack.
 Functionality is limited but lays the foundation for future enhancements, including:

 - Adding more extractor types (e.g., CKAN, Socrata)
 - Incorporating schema validation and enrichment
-- Integrating with our upcoming metadata editor
+- Integrating with a metadata editor

 ---